MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/manage/rules/Configure-Exceptions-for-an-AppLocker-Rule.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Configure Exceptions for an AppLocker Rule
+# Configure Exceptions for an applocker Rule

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic describes the steps to specify which applications can or cannot run as exceptions to an AppLocker rule in  Windows Server 2012  and Windows 8.
+This topic describes the steps to specify which applications can or cannot run as exceptions to an applocker rule in  Windows Server 2012  and Windows 8.

 Rule exceptions allow you to specify files or folders to exclude from the rule.
-For more information about exceptions, see [Understanding AppLocker Rule Exceptions](../../get-started/how-applocker-works/Understanding-AppLocker-Rule-Exceptions.md).
+For more information about exceptions, see [Understanding applocker Rule Exceptions](../../get-started/how-applocker-works/understanding-applocker-rule-exceptions.md).

-You can perform this task by using the Group Policy Management Console for an AppLocker policy in a Group Policy Object (GPO) or by using the Local Security Policy snap-in for an AppLocker policy on a local computer or in a security template.
-For information how to use these MMC snap-ins to administer AppLocker, see [Using the MMC snap-ins to administer AppLocker](../Administer-AppLocker.md#BKMK_Using_Snapins).
+You can perform this task by using the Group Policy Management Console for an applocker policy in a Group Policy Object (GPO) or by using the Local Security Policy snap-in for an applocker policy on a local computer or in a security template.
+For information how to use these MMC snap-ins to administer applocker, see [Using the MMC snap-ins to administer applocker](../administer-applocker.md#BKMK_Using_Snapins).

-### <a name="BKMK_CfgExceptionsAppLockerRuleGPO"></a>To configure exceptions for a rule
+### <a name="BKMK_CfgExceptionsapplockerRuleGPO"></a>To configure exceptions for a rule

-1. In the console tree of the snap-in, double-click **Application Control Policies**, and then double-click **AppLocker**.
+1. In the console tree of the snap-in, double-click **Application Control Policies**, and then double-click **applocker**.

 2. Expand the rule collection, right-click the rule that you want to configure exceptions for, and then click **Properties**.